 Filing freight claims

-GoShip is proud to partner with Falvey Insurance Group to provide our customers full-coverage all-risk freight claims insurance.
+GoShip is proud to partner with Falvey Insurance Group to provide our customers with full-coverage all-risk freight claims insurance.
 Be sure to follow the instructions below to file your freight claim with Falvey and have your issue resolved ASAP.

 How to file a freight claim?

-You must file a notice of any freight claims timely manner.
+You must file a notice of any freight claims in a timely manner.
 File a claim with Falvey at their website and complete and send a Notice of Damage letter to your carrier.
 Falvey coverage is primary coverage, so you will only need to file a claim with Falvey.
 Then, a completed claim file will send automated notices when completed.